n0m4d15/Smart-Bin/README.md

 ***Concept:*** Consider there are 1000 Public bins in and around the City.
 With Smart Bin, if only 100 bins are full, the application dedicated for the authorities will generate a route only to the necessary bins.
 This saves time and is more efficient than the current conventional method.

-***My vision:*** This is a passion project and everything will be open source.
+***My Vision:*** This is a passion project and everything will be open source.
 So anyone can Implement this idea.
 The vision is to develop a culture around using technology for the betterment and not to with-hold any ideas that can potentially change the way we perseve the world.

 ***Version: v0.01 (as of last push)***